OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/MAIN_Introduction.md

 However, in spite of this clear importance, most scholarly research that has ever been produced does not fulfil this basic criteria.
 In fact, the vast majority of scientific knowledge remains locked away behind expensive paywalls - something often called 'toll access' or 'closed access'.
 This is not right.

-A [study in 2018 by Heather Piwowar and colleagues](https://peerj.com/articles/4375/) showed that while there is a growing trend towards more research being freely available, around 75% of all scholarly research is not publicly available.
-Open Access was the counter-movement towards solving this problem.
+A [study in 2018 by Heather Piwowar and colleagues](https://peerj.com/articles/4375/) showed that while there is a growing trend towards more research being freely available, around 75% of all published scholarly research is **not** publicly available.
+Open Access was the counter-movement towards solving this global problem.

 [INSERT oa_growth.jpg HERE]